HDR-Development/hdr-website/src/contribguide.md

 ## The Very Handy Command
-From the home directory of the repository, you can type `mdbook serve --open` in the VSCode terminal to launch a locally hosted web session of the masterlog.
+From the home directory of the repository, you can type `mdbook serve --open` in the VSCode terminal to launch a locally hosted web session.
 It will update and refresh every time you save any changes to a file, making previewing changes quick and easy.
 You can also hit `Ctrl+F5` to fully reload the session, which can help with refreshing styles and if the data doesn't seem to be pulling correctly

 ## Submitting the Pull Request